AdobeDocs/workfront.de-DE/help/quicksilver/planning/notifications/manage-planning-email-notifications.md

 role: User, Admin
 recommendations: noDisplay, noCatalog
 exl-id: 3c505b3a-cda7-4e7b-b497-28b820e9bb8f
-source-git-commit: 5404cec0cb02d363154a3696b63aaedaafc82688
+source-git-commit: 4f6909c2862f120c14798c089de52ac6679e7fd9
 workflow-type: tm+mt
-source-wordcount: '586'
+source-wordcount: '657'
-ht-degree: 1%
+ht-degree: 2%

 ---

-# Verwalten von Adobe Workfront Planning-E-Mail-Benachrichtigungen
+# Verwalten von E-Mail-Benachrichtigungen in Adobe Workfront-Planung

 <!--<span class="preview">The highlighted information on this page refers to functionality not yet generally available.
 It is available only in the Preview environment for all customers.
 After the monthly releases to Production, the same features are also available in the Production environment for customers who enabled fast releases. </span>